rsyncOSX/RsyncUIdocs/content/post/Development.md

 ### The UI

-The UI is SwiftUI.
-Each view is small and by hiding most of the logic within the UI in computed properties and actions, the structure of the UI is easy to follow.
+Each view is small.
+By hiding most of the logic within the UI in computed properties, functions and closures, the structure of the UI is easy to follow.
 The view [AddConfigurationView.swift](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Views/Add/AddConfigurationView.swift) is an example of that.
 The structure of the view is less than 80 lines of code, the details is within each computed property.

 The Add view are put together of two columns and two buttons in right corner.
-And the structure of the view is very easy to follow.
 The properties, like `localandremotecatalog` are computed and details about it are hidden within the property itself.

 ![](/images/development/add.png)